-BUS 402 | Capstone Seminar II | 3 Credits
+BUS 402 | Occupational Internship | 3 Credits

 A second semester of the Capstone Seminar combines the real-world benefits of an internship with the critical reflection provided by a seminar course through a project-based research group for a real-world business or organization, addressing complex strategic and management issues.
 Students will develop the ability to recognize, analyze, and define problems within and outside the business, to identify management choices, and to implement appropriate strategic action.
-The Capstone stresses assessment of the short- and long-term implications of management actions and uses a broad range of business skills.